MathieuBazinet/MathieuBazinet.github.io/_pages/experience_eng.md

 ## Teaching assistant in computer science
-* Programmation et mathématiques pour la science des données (IFT-4021/IFT-7021)
+* Machine Learning for signal processing (IFT-4030 / IFT-7030)
-    * Summer 2025 (under the supervision of Pascal Germain)
+    * Fall 2025 (under the supervision of Cem Subakan)
+    * Fall 2023 (under the supervision of Cem Subakan)
-    * Correction of the practical assignments.
+    * Teach the lab.
+Answer the student's questions.
+Correction of exams.
-* Algorithmique et programmation (IFT-1004)
+* Algorithms and programming (IFT-1004)
+    * Fall 2025 (under the supervision of Pascal Germain)
-    * Hiver 2025 (under the supervision of Pascal Germain)
+    * Winter 2025 (under the supervision of Pascal Germain)
     * Fall 2024 (under the supervision of Honoré Hounwanou)
     * Teach the lab.
 Answer the student's questions.
+* Programming and mathematics for data science (IFT-4021/IFT-7021)
+    * Summer 2025 (under the supervision of Pascal Germain)
+    * Correction of the practical assignments.
-* Introduction to programmation  (IFT-1004)
+* Introduction to programming  (IFT-1004)
     * Winter 2024 (under the supervision of Honoré Hounwanou)
     * Teach the lab.
 Answer the student's questions.
-* Apprentissage automatique pour le traitement de signal (IFT-4030 / IFT-7030)
-    * Fall 2023 (under the supervision of Cem Subakan)
-    * Teach the lab.
-Answer the student's questions.
-Correction of exams.

 ## Teaching assistant in mathematics - Tutor
 * Tutor for the Help center in mathematics and statistics (CDA)